Three Google directors survive challenge over pay

 "Governance issues, unfortunately, as important as they should be, rarely resonate with the investment community.
 It has to be truly extreme to matter," Wieser said.

-ISS recommended in April that DuPont (DD.N) investors vote in favor of activist investor Nelson Peltz joining the board.
+ISS recommended in April that DuPont (DD.N) investors vote in favour of activist investor Nelson Peltz joining the board.
 But shareholders ended up backing all 12 directors nominated by the company.

 At Google, ISS wrote that "Although ISS has not identified any major issues regarding the structure of Google's executive compensation in past years, the magnitude of total pay provided to certain executives, paired with a lack of performance criteria and compelling rationale, raises significant concerns."